melkadze/class-planner/README.md

   }
 ```
 ### NPM Scripts
-`install`: Installs the project's dependencies.
+`setup`: Installs the project's dependencies.

 `dev`: Launches a live development server on the port specified in the `env.js` file.